Top 5 Onboard Marine Battery Chargers for your Boat

 • On the larger side, might be tricky to install in tight spaces

-Blue Sea Systems P12 Marine Battery Charger ($799)
+Blue Sea Systems P12 Marine Battery Chargers ($799)

 If you’re looking for a charger that can handle a more complex setup, the Blue Sea Systems P12 is worth a look.
 This powerhouse can charge up to three banks and is programmable for different battery types.
 I’ve used this on larger boats with great success – it’s like having a mini power plant on board!